ibutcha/isg-tech-docs/docs/database/README.md

 	* Apache Cassandra
 	* Redis

-**When to use Relational or NoSQL Database?**
+**When to use Relational Database?**

- * Use Relational Database when
+ * If ACID will be enforced
- * Use NoSQL Database when
+ * Database Structure will not be changed

+**When to use NoSQL Database?**

+ * if you are having a RAPID Development Application
+ * you will store large amount of data.

 ## Choosing the Right Database
+In order to pick or choose the right database for an enterprise technology.
+We need to consider some uses cases on how the application
 ### CAP Theorem
 The theorem states that in any given pair of request , a distributed system only guarantees two out of three attributes.